-Man commits suicide after wife flees with lover - The Punch — Nigeria Today
+Not Able to Top Her Class, Haryana Girl Commits Suicide by Shooting Herself With Father's Revolver - Chandigarh Metro — Nigeria Today

 |

+Recently, a teenage girl from the Jind district of Haryana committed suicide by allegedly shooting herself with a licensed revolver.
+The weapon which took the life of the deceased belonged to her father and she took this extreme step when she was alone …

-Couple commits suicide in Nashik
+Mota Engil employee commits suicide

 Do you have something awesome to share with the world?
 Click here to share